top of page

 Honest reflections on Church life, faith, and the realities of safeguarding.
 This blog offers thoughtful commentary on the tensions and truths within Church culture — where faith inspires, and where systems fracture.

 Through reflective essays and exclusive interviews with clergy, leaders, and those with lived experience, I explore how safeguarding shapes, and sometimes challenges the life of the Church.
-Because safeguarding is not separate from faith.
-It reveals it.

 Institutional Gaslighting in the Church: Rewriting the Stories of Those They Harmed